apache/kyuubi/docs/quick_start/quick_start_with_jdbc.md

 ## Connect to non-kerberized Kyuubi Server

-The below java code is using a keytab file to login and connect to Kyuubi server by JDBC.
+The following java code connects directly to the Kyuubi Server by JDBC without using kerberos authentication.

 ```java
 package org.apache.kyuubi.examples;